Key takeaways

 Realistic Timeline From Submission to Usable EIN

-- 1Day 0: You fax Form SS-4 to the IRS international EIN unit.
+- 1Day 0: You fax Form SS-4 to the IRS EIN International Operation, with a return fax number written on the form.

-- 4Day 45+: Your EIN is in the IRS system.
-You can now open US bank accounts, register for Stripe, and file any pending forms.
+- 4Once the EIN is issued you can open US bank accounts, register for Stripe, and file pending forms.
+A brand-new EIN may not appear in every third-party verification database on day one.

 EIN in hand does not mean fully active

 Some banks and payment processors run real-time IRS database checks.
-An EIN issued within the last 7 to 14 days may not yet appear in every verification system.
-If a bank rejects your application saying "EIN not found," wait 2 weeks and try again.
+A newly issued EIN may not yet appear in every verification system.
+If a bank rejects your application saying "EIN not found," wait a couple of weeks and try again.
 Do not file Form SS-4 a second time; that creates duplicate EINs and compliance headaches.

 Common Rejection and Delay Traps